trieuhuygiang/addiction-tracker/RENDER_DEPLOYMENT.md

 # Deploy Addiction Tracker to Render

-This guide walks you through deploying the Addiction Tracker app to [Render](https://render.com) - a modern cloud platform with a free tier.
+This guide walks you through deploying the Addiction Tracker app to [Render](https://render.com) with [Supabase](https://supabase.com) as the database.

 ---